Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - Charcoal present is indicates fire
         - Larger particle tend to travel small distances
         - Smaller particles can travel much longer distances
+        - Some plants may be easier/harder to identify than others
     - Pollen analysis can give you knowledge on what (wind pollinated) plants were common at the time in that area
+        - Provides broad perspective of vegetation over time
+        - Pollen can travel far, so resolution isn't great
     - Phytoliths
         - Tiny particles formed in many plants
         - They don't break down -- can stay in soil for hundreds to thousands of years!
         - Can be used to identify plant species
+        - Cons: Not all plants produce them; overrepresented in grasses

 ### 2. Coring Trees